 Master of Occupational Therapy (MOT)

 To become a registered occupational therapist (OTR), a person must graduate from an accredited school of occupational therapy, and successfully pass the national certification examination administered by the National Board for Certification in Occupational Therapy.
-Many states including Oklahoma, also require a license to practice occupational therapy within the state.
+Many states including Oklahoma, also require a license to practice occupational therapy.

 For further information about the profession of occupational therapy, contact the American Occupational Therapy Association (AOTA) at (http://www.aota.org).